 2.7.
-Environmental, Social and Governance (ESG) risks
+Environmental, social and governance (ESG) risks

 ESG factors are sources of risk to the Scheme's investments which could be financially material, over both the short and longer term.
 These potentially include risks relating to factors such as climate change, unsustainable business practices, and unsound corporate governance.
-The Trustees seek to appoint investment managers who will manage these risks appropriately on their behalf and from time to time review how these risks are being managed in practice.
+The Trustees have an ESG policy in place and seek to appoint investment managers who will manage these risks appropriately on their behalf and from time to time review how these risks are being managed in practice.